 Deborah is the editor of the quarterly journal Newcomen Links, for the Newcomen Society for the history of engineering and technology.

 She has been a member of numerous committees including: the Victoria & Albert Museum of Childhood at Bethnal Green; the National Art & Design Saturday Club at The Sorrell Foundation and the Centre for the Study of Cultural Memory at the University of London; and is a patron of ideas21.
-Deborah frequently speaks, in the media and at lectures, in Britain and Europe on women and innovation, the history of toys and design in the Cold War.
+Deborah frequently speaks, in the media and at lectures, in Britain and Europe on women and innovation, the history of toys, Frank Hornby and Mecccano and design in the Cold War.

-Deborah is always interested in ideas and new possibilities; please feel free to contact her.
+Deborah is always interested in ideas and new possibilities; please contact her to discuss.